 Understanding of information for timely disclosure

-The Company adopts a system under which all units involved in gathering the Company's corporate information are designated as "departments in charge of management" and all the Company's corporate information is submitted to the Information Disclosure Committee through these departments in charge of management.
+The Company adopts a system under which all units involved in gathering the Company's corporate information are designated as "departments in charge of management" and all the Company's corporate information is submitted to the Corporate Planning Unit by departments in charge of management.

 Judgments on timely disclosure